Yevgeny Fyodorov (politician): Views

-In September 2017, he stated in an interview that the crisis surrounding North Korea´s nuclear program was that of a situation with freedom fighters battling against the world hegemony of the USA, who however seemed to be acting increasingly cowardly, when facing even small threats.
+In September 2017, he stated in an interview that the crisis surrounding North Korea's nuclear program was that of a situation with freedom fighters battling against the world hegemony of the US, who however seemed to be acting increasingly cowardly, when facing even small threats.

+Russo-Ukrainian War

+After Russian rock musician Andrey Makarevich performed for Ukrainian internally displaced people in the town of Slovyansk during the war in Donbas, in August 2014 Fyodorov vowed to introduce legislation to strip Makarevich of all Russian state honors because his performance in Slovansk was "collaborating with the fascists".